 But it's perhaps the performance that impresses most.
-The Corolla is a relaxing car the majority of the time, but it also delivers when you ask it to accelerate.
-The standard 1.8 hybrid - found in the Prius and C-HR - feels plenty quick enough, not just from a standstill but at motorway speeds too.
+The Toyota Corolla is a relaxing car the majority of the time, but it also delivers when you ask it to accelerate.
+The standard 1.8-litre hybrid - found in the Prius and C-HR - feels plenty quick enough, not just from a standstill but at motorway speeds too.

-There’s also a more powerful 2.0 hybrid with around 50% more power but we think most people will find the 1.8 more than quick enough.
+There’s also a more powerful 2.0-litre hybrid with around 50% more power but we think most people will find the 1.8 more than quick enough.
 Toyota did sell a 1.2-litre petrol for a short while but it was dropped in 2019.

-It’s not cheap, either as a new or a used buy.
+The Toyota Corolla is not cheap, either as a new or a used buy.
 Toyota hybrids hold their value well and there’s always strong demand.
 But it’s very well equipped from the bottom of the range, with even base cars getting alloy wheels, climate control, a central touch screen, proper LED headlights and a full complement of safety features.

-It’s not perfect.
+The Toyota Corolla is not perfect.
 The boot is not that user-friendly and for practicality, a Honda Civic is much better.
 But there’s enough space and even taller drivers won’t have any room for complaint.
 And if you need more space, there's an impressive estate in the shape of the Toyota Corolla Touring Sports.

-The quality of the interior is much improved over the old Auris and while the infotainment system feels a little dated and there’s no Apple CarPlay or Android Auto, the Corolla still has a quality feel to rival the likes of the Volkswagen Golf.
+The quality of the interior is much improved over the old Auris and while the infotainment system feels a little dated and there’s no Apple CarPlay or Android Auto, the Toyota Corolla still has a quality feel to rival the likes of the Volkswagen Golf.

 "The Corolla is spacious inside for a hatchback this size.
 Even those north of 6ft who can sometimes feel cramped in a hatchback this size will have no issues with the Toyota.
 The seats are really comfortable with plenty of side support, which you’ll appreciate during longer journeys."

-The cabin looks lovely too, relatively simple but effective and with that much lauded sense of solidity, even down to the thunk that the doors make when you close them.
+The Toyota Corolla's cabin looks lovely too, relatively simple but effective and with that much lauded sense of solidity, even down to the thunk that the doors make when you close them.
 Again though, it’s not perfect – why Toyota insists on using ‘90s style rocker switches and LCD panels remains a mystery.
 However, the Corolla feels as nice as a Golf or a Focus, with soft touch materials, yet it's still hard wearing and solid.

 Quality and finish

-This is one area where the Corolla is head and shoulders above its Auris predecessor.
+This is one area where the Toyota Corolla is head and shoulders above its Auris predecessor.
 Toyota has always made well engineered and solid cars, but interiors have never been a strong point.
 However, it’s really upped its game with this Corolla.

 There are no cheap plastics, even if you go looking in out of the way places, while the finish is top notch.
 So instead of clunky buttons and rough plastics, you get something that feels far more premium.
 There are no squeaks or rattles and all the buttons and controls feel solid, if not as nice to press as say a Volkswagen Golf.
 We’re also not convinced by those little buttons around the touchscreen, but that’s really a minor gripe.

-One mystery about the Corolla is why the infotainment system is still so unattractive and looks like it's from 10 years ago.
+One mystery about the Toyota Corolla is why the infotainment system is still so unattractive and looks like it's from 10 years ago.